ISCHEMIC STROKE

 - cerebellar syndrome (ataxia, dysmetria)

-- global symptoms (lightheadedness, isolated delirium, syncope) and positive symptoms (scintillations) are not typical for a TIA
+- global symptoms (lightheadedness, isolated delirium, syncope) and positive symptoms (scintillations) are not typical for TIA

 Diagnostic evaluation

-- TIA very often occurs hours or days before a stroke; it can thus serve as both a warning of a future stroke and an opportunity to prevent it
+- TIAs very often occur hours or days before a stroke; they can thus serve as both a warning of a future stroke and an opportunity to prevent it

 - prompt evaluation and identification of potentially treatable conditions are essential

-- specialist review of a patient within 24 h after the onset of symptoms is recommended (ESO guidelines 2021)
+- evaluation by a specialist within 24 hours of symptom onset is recommended (ESO guidelines 2021)

-- review in a TIA clinic or hospitalization in a stroke unit are reasonable options (depending on locally available resources and the patient´s preferences)
+- review in a TIA clinic or admission to a stroke unit are reasonable options (depending on local resources and patient preference)

 - the main goals of a TIA evaluation: